Chris Henderson: International career

+International goals

 Post-playing career

 Following his retirement as a player, Henderson rejoined the Kansas City Wizards as an assistant coach for the 2007 season.
 On January 24, 2008, it was announced that Henderson would be joining the front office of the Seattle Sounders FC as the technical director.
 Under Henderson, the Sounders reached the playoffs in 12 consecutive years starting with their expansion season in 2009.
 They have won four U.S. Open Cups, one Supporters' Shield, and two MLS Cup championships since joining the league.

 Henderson was named the chief soccer officer and sporting director of Inter Miami CF on January 18, 2021.